Student-Satellite-IITB/RPOD-Software/tools/sim/README.md

 - `preview.png` (always 8-bit preview for quick viewing)
 - `truth.txt` (plain text `key = value` ground-truth + metadata)

+Deletes any previously generated files in the test case directory to avoid any confusion later due to old results.

 A “case folder” is designed to be consumed by the C++ test runner and later scored/visualized.

 ---